pieroproietti/penguins-eggs/WAY-TO-FEDORA.md

 ## dependencies penguins-eggs on Fedora
 this are that we need, almost complete...
-The problem is understand `mkinifs` and in that way can digest `filesystem.squashfs` and chroot on it.

 ```
 sudo dnf install \